 Bell jar lanterns are a classic tribute to centuries of lighting.
-They add a traditional, yet eclectic, feel to a space.
+They add a traditional, yet eclectic, feel to space.
 The evolution of the bell jar light fixture proves that they can be adapted to accentuate a number of functions and design styles.

 Lanterns appear in medieval manuscripts as early as the 13th century.
 Some of these forms included basic frames with panels of horn or glass.
 The first innovations in lighting technology were the most basic way to illuminate the dark, clammy hallways.